Itz-Hyperz/Itz-Hyperz/README.md

 *Hi, I'm Hyperz, a Full Stack Developer located in Michigan, USA.
 I mainly work on Node based applications, I have knoledge in Discord bots, ExpressJS websites, and many more projects.
 I've been in the programming world since 2019 and have fully self taught myself from various resources online.
 I love to code and it's a passion turned into a [business][website] which I currently operate.
 I'm always looking to get my hands on new projects, so feel free to reach out to me via [Discord][discord] for custom commissions!*

-*Feel free to show some ❤️ by dropping a follow or starring some repositories!*
+<b>Feel free to show some ❤️ by dropping a follow or starring some repositories!</b>

 <br />